CloudVE/galaxycloudrunner/docs/index.rst

 1. First, install galaxycloudrunner into your Galaxy's virtual environment.
 2. Add a job rule to Galaxy which will determine the Pulsar node to route to.
 3. Configure your job_conf.xml to use this rule.
-4. Launch as many Pulsar nodes as you like through `CloudLaunch`_.
+4. Launch as many Pulsar nodes as you need through `CloudLaunch`_.
 5. Submit your jobs as usual.